mariallr/amanida/README.md

 **2. Read your data: `amanida_read`**

 Supported files are csv, xls/xlsx and txt.
-The file need at minimum the following columns:
+The file need in this order the following columns:
 * Id: compound name or unique identification
 * P-value
 * Fold-change